aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-strategy.md

 {{lottievenn:Innovation approach}}

 I enabled a shift to a more collaborative and holistic approach to innovation, where technology, design, brand, and business viability worked together from the outset.
-This ensured we asked the right questions, aligned around purpose, and delivered ideas that were not only groundbreaking but also desirable, strategic sustainable.
+This ensured we asked the right questions, aligned around purpose, and delivered ideas that were not only feasible and innovative but also desirable, strategic, and sustainable.

 ---